 Guests for this week's RTE Late Late Show revealed

-The Late Late Show Antiques Challenge is back, and on Friday’s show we’ll meet this year’s willing participants who will be battling woodworm, rust and cobwebs, and checking out the pieces they’re hoping to restore and revive.
+Former Mixed Martial Arts fighter Graham McCormack, has experienced severe episodes of anxiety, depression and self-harm.
+Through his own determination and will, along with the help he had asked for and received, Graham went from strength to strength, and he joins Ryan to chat about why he is so committed to telling his positive story to give hope to others.

-There’s also music from country music sensation Mike Denver, and singer/songwriter David Keenan.
+Music will be from Jessie Buckley, and we’re also joined by Mundy and the Irish Chamber Orchestra to celebrate the launch of new festival, Tipp Classical.

-That's all on the RTE Late Late Show on Friday, February 22 at 9.35pm.
+Only on The Late Late Show, RTÉ One, Friday, March 1 at 9.35pm.

 Leave your comment